 Contributed by Heather F.

 What is the craziest birth control myth you have heard of?
-We invite you to participate in the conversation by telling us what you think in the box below.
+We invite you to participate in the conversation by filling in the box below.